Dual Lower Bounds for Approximate Degree and Markov-Bernstein Inequalities: Introduction

 \section{Introduction}

 Approximate degree is an important measure of the complexity of a Boolean function.
-It captures whether a function can be approximated by a low-degree polynomial with real coefficients in the $\ell_{\infty}$ norm, and it has many applications in theoretical computer science.
-The study of approximate degree has enabled progress in circuit complexity \cite{mp, beigel93, beigelomb, sherstovseparate}, quantum computing (where it has been used to prove lower bounds on quantum query complexity, e.g. \cite{aaronsonshi, klauck, beals}), communication complexity \cite{patternmatrix, patternmatrixfollowup, ada, spalek, bvw, shizhu, sherstovmultidisj}, and computational learning theory (where approximate degree upper bounds underly the best known algorithms for PAC learning DNF formulas and agnostically learning disjunctions) \cite{klivansservedio, agnostic}.
+It captures whether a function can be approximated by a low-degree polynomial with real coefficients in the $\ell_{\infty}$ norm, and it has diverse applications in theoretical computer science.
+For instance, lower bounds on approximate degree underly fundamental circuit complexity lower bounds \cite{mp, beigel93, sherstovseparate} and oracle separations between complexity classes \cite{beigelomb}.
+In quantum computing, many tight lower bounds on quantum query complexity have been proved via lower bounds on approximate degree \cite{aaronsonshi, klauck, beals}.
+Approximate degree lower bounds have also found important uses in communication complexity \cite{patternmatrix, patternmatrixfollowup, ada, spalek, bvw, shizhu, sherstovmultidisj}, enabling the resolution of long-standing open problems regarding both randomized and quantum formulations of bounded-error, small-bias, and multiparty communication.
+Meanwhile, upper bounds on approximate degree have had several important algorithmic uses.
+For instance, in computational learning theory, approximate degree upper bounds underly the best known algorithms for PAC learning DNF and read-once formulas, and agnostically learning disjunctions \cite{klivansservedio, learningreadonce, agnostic}.

 In this paper, we seek to advance our understanding of this fundamental complexity measure.
 We focus on proving approximate degree lower bounds by specifying explicit \emph{dual polynomials}, which are dual solutions to a certain linear program capturing the approximate degree of any function.
-These polynomials act as certificates of the high approximate degree of a function.
-Their construction is of interest because these dual objects have been used recently to resolve several long-standing open problems in communication complexity (e.g. \cite{patternmatrix, patternmatrixfollowup, ada, spalek, bvw, shizhu}).
+These polynomials act as certificates of the high approximate degree of a function, and their construction is of interest because these dual objects have been used recently to resolve several long-standing open problems in communication complexity (e.g. \cite{patternmatrix, patternmatrixfollowup, ada, spalek, bvw, shizhu}).
 See the survey of Sherstov \cite{sherstovsurvey} for an excellent overview of this body of literature.